-Full-time sworn Officers of the Police Department accrue sick leave at the rate of 13.33 hours per month.
+Full-time sworn Officers of the Police Department accrue sick leave at the rate of 160 hours annually.
 If unused, sick leave may be accumulated to a maximum of 720 hours.
 Sick leave will be charged by the quarter hour.
 You will not be charged sick leave for the time that you would not normally work.
 You may not take sick leave before it has been accumulated.

-Upon death or pension-receiving retirement status, you or your estate will be paid for any unused sick leave, up to a maximum of 480 hours.
+Upon death or pension-receiving retirement status as stated in Arkansas Code 24-10-701, you or your estate will be paid for any unused sick leave, up to a maximum of 480 hours.
 You will be paid at your rate of pay in effect at the time of payment.